Mgahinga Gorilla National Park

-Park activities are arranged from the Visitor Centre at Ntebeko.
+Mgahinga gorilla national park activities are arranged from the Visitor Centre at Ntebeko.
 A viewing platform, 800m uphill from the Visitor Centre, provides good views of the park and the surrounding areas.
 A guide is not necessary and access is free.

 Mgahinga has three volcanic peaks, Muhubura(4127m), Sabyinyo (3669m) and Mgahinga (3474m).
 These can all be climbed.
 Though no specialist equipment is required, a reasonable level of fitness is necessary if you intend to enjoy the experience.

 The names of the three peaks come to life in translation.
 Muhabura means ‘the guide’ and its towering cone is a prominent landmark.
 During the 19th Century its crater still glowed to provide a natural lighthouse for travellers.
 The rim of the older Sabyinyo has weathered into a ring of stubby peaks, earning it the title ‘Old Man’s Teeth’.
 These imposing cones overshadow the stumpy Mt.
 Mgahinga which is named for the local practice of tidying the volcanic rocks that clutter farmland into ‘small piles of stones’ – or gahingas.